Trusts – Questions and Answers

 - Depending on how it’s established, a trust may not be considered part of the taxable estate, so fewer taxes may be due upon your death.

+The purpose of a trust is to protect assets and provide an orderly way to distribute your assets after you pass away.
 There are many kinds of trusts that can be set up to limit tax exposure, fund charities and provide support to family members, but they generally fall into two categories:

 - Irrevocable trust: This type of trust can’t be changed by the grantor after it’s created.
 While this loss of control is a negative factor, the benefits are that it generally transfers your assets out of your estate and potentially out of the reach of estate taxes and probate.
 If your goal is to reduce your estate tax liability, this is an option you should consider.
 It may also shelter your assets from legal judgments against you and can be part of Medicaid planning.